Letters from Lodi

 Independent Iconic Wines crafts Lodi Cinsaut and ancient vine Zinfandel anyone would love to drink

-On a 2022 harvest morning, gnarly, own-rooted 120-year-old Schmiedt family-grown Zinfandel going into Icon's "Old Gods" bottling.
+On a 2022 harvest morning, gnarly, own-rooted 120-year-old Schmiedt family-grown Zinfandel went into Icon's "Old Gods" bottling.

 Says O'Halloran, "I love getting to work with a piece of California history like the Schmiedt Vineyard I now even have a wish list of other old vines in Lodi that I hope to one day work with."